SwiftAgent

 Loop Iterate until condition met

-Map Process collections
+Map Process collections in parallel

 Reduce Aggregate collection elements

-Parallel Execute concurrently, collect all results
+Parallel Execute concurrently, collect all successes

 Race Execute concurrently, return first success

-Pipeline Compose Steps sequentially (outside declarative Step)
+Pipeline Compose steps sequentially (outside body)

 }